In the regions of ISO New England, the price you pay your energy supplier for electricity is made up of multiple

-Your monthly capacity costs, also referred to as a ‘capacity tag’, is the rate you pay for the demand or the maximum amount of power your facility requires to fully operate.
+Capacity (capacity tag) represents the rate paid for the demand or maximum amount of power your facility requires operate.
 More succinctly, capacity is how much electricity needs to be produced and available for use, but not the electricity itself.
-Because each building on a grid requires a certain amount of capacity to be available to power the facility, the grid also has its own demand or capacity need.
-Capacity is vital because if there is not enough generation available to handle the peak load of the grid, brown and black outs can occur.
+Due to the demand of buildings, the electrical grid also has its own capacity needs.
+If there is not enough generation available to handle the grid’s peak load, brown and black outs can occur.

-In New England, your capacity rate for the following year is determined by the highest peak of your electricity usage and demand on peak day, which is the day of the year that the most power is being drawn from the grid.
+New England capacity rates (capacity tags) are determined by your electricity usage during one hour of one day.
+This peak day is the day of the year where the most power is being drawn from the grid.
 The peak day usually occurs during sustained heatwaves in the summer months.
-Fortunately, there are steps you can take to reduce your capacity tag by curtailing your usage at precise times on these days so your electrical meter reads a lower demand.
+Fortunately, there are steps you can take to reduce your capacity tag.
+To do this, you strategically curtail your usage on peak day so your electrical meter shows a lower number.
 This process is called peak load management.

 Renewable Portfolio Standards (RPS)

-Renewable Portfolio Standards (RPS) are a percentage of your electricity supply price that is required to come from renewable resources such as solar panels and wind power.
-As energy generated from green and renewable resources becomes more prevalent, the cost and amount of RPS required for an electricity supply will increase.
-The cost of RPS is very dependent on state-specific legislative and regulatory outlooks and can drastically change within each state’s zone.
+Renewable Portfolio Standards (RPS) are a percentage of your electricity supply price that is required to come from renewable resources.
+As green and renewable resources energy grows, the cost and amount of RPS required for an electricity supply will increase.
+The cost of RPS is very dependent on state-specific legislative and regulatory decisions.

-We monitor regulatory and legislative changes very closely to provide our clients with visibility and protection against these types of price surges.
-When RPS prices skyrocketed in 2018 in Massachusetts, we helped protect our clients’ contracts by locking their costs in before they came into effect.
+We monitor legislation very closely to provide our clients with visibility and protection against these types of price surges.
+When RPS prices skyrocketed in Massachusetts, we helped our clients lock their RPS costs in before their contracts were affected.